openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept_source.md

 ## Concept Source Overview

 * Concepts are often managed within a dictionary (as a collection of concepts).
 While OpenMRS has, it's own dictionary of concepts, other dictionaries may exist in other systems or as standardized reference terminologies (like LOINC or ICD).
 The authorities who manage these other concept dictionaries represent "Concept Sources."
+* For eg `PIH Malawi`:`Partners in Health Malawi concept dictionary`, `SNOMED CT`:`SNOMED Preferred mapping` etc.

 ## Available operations for Concept Source.